 If you’d rather focus on the message of your Christmas card, consider including a proverb or favorite piece of scripture in place of a photo.
 This is a great way to share your faith and well wishes during the holidays.

 Don’t be afraid to show photos that aren’t as “polished” as you usually include in your Christmas cards.
 Goofy morning routine pictures or photos from a dress up game can be even better.

-Change up this year’s family photo by creating a holiday-themed breakfast masterpiece instead.
-It’s a fun reminder that greeting cards can be special no matter what photos you use, so long as they mean something to you.
+Change up this year’s Christmas photo by creating a dog-themed holiday masterpiece instead.
+It’s a fun reminder that greeting cards can be special no matter what photos you use, or who the star of the photo is.

 22. Kids at Heart

-There’s no rule that says family photos can be full of Christmas magic and wonder once the kids are grown.
+There’s no rule that says family photos can’t be full of Christmas magic and wonder without kids.
 Don’t be afraid to have lots of fun in your photos to let everyone know just how excited you are for the holidays.

 23. Show off the Fur-Babies